aulichny3/powerlawrs/README.md

 ### Class-based API

-For more fine-grained control, you can see the API examples in `Notebooks/Example.ipynb`.
+For more fine-grained control, you can see the API examples in `Notebooks/02 - API.ipynb`.

-### Jupyter Notebook Example
+### Jupyter Notebook Examples

-The `Notebooks/Example.ipynb` file provides a detailed walkthrough of the package's functionalities.
+The `Notebooks folders provides a detailed walkthrough of the package's functionalities.
 After installing the development dependencies, you can run it with:

 ```bash
 # Make sure your virtual environment is active